Phronesis2025/salina-youth-basketball/documentation/Salina Youth Basketball Club - PROGRESS.md

 ## Notes on Updates

-- **Phase 3 To-Do List**: Updated to include the remaining pages (Schedules, Shop, Tournaments) as tasks, with detailed steps and explanations for each.
+- **Phase 3 To-Do List**: Updated to reflect the start of the Shop page build, with the initial task being a discussion of its design and functionality.
-- **Current State**: Kept the latest progress update about the Join page implementation and the build failure, as the deployment to Vercel with the Join page working correctly is still pending.
+- **Current State**: Updated to reflect the start of the Shop page build with a discussion, removing prior references to its completion.
-- **Date and Time**: Updated to May 17, 2025, 05:44 PM CDT, as provided.
+- **Date and Time**: Updated to May 17, 2025, 06:41 PM CDT, as provided.
 - **May 17, 2025 Update**:
-  - Completed loose ends for the Schedules section: synced events in `SchedulePreview.tsx` and team sub-pages, styled Join page fields, split credit card fields on mobile, removed hover effects.
-  - Updated `/app/teams/[id]/page.tsx`: removed roster section, split schedule into two tables (practices and games), replaced "Opponent" with "Start Time" in practices table, added Team Apparel section with merchandise images.
-  - Removed `animate-fadeIn` effect and associated `style` attributes from all pages (`/app/teams/[id]/page.tsx`, `/app/schedules/page.tsx`, `SchedulePreview.tsx`, `/app/join/page.tsx`, `/app/join/confirm/page.tsx`) to improve page load performance.
-  - Resolved `net::ERR_CONNECTION_REFUSED` error for merchandise images by correcting the path (removed `/public` prefix).
-  - Added task to resolve any remaining merchandise image loading issues.
+  - Started building the Shop page with a discussion of its design, functionality, user journey, and integration requirements.